 An excellent guide to finding the wildflowers of the Eastern Sierra is available to download in PDF form.
 Click here for a link to download.

 This hidden canyon is a lovely off-road adventure route that begins near Independence, 40 miles south of Bishop.
-At the traffic light in the center of Independence turn east and head toward the Inyo Mountains.
+At the south end of Independence turn east onto Mazourka Canyon Rd and head toward the Inyo Mountains.

 The route is 20 miles one way with the first 5 miles of the road paved.
 Thereafter it is a good graded dirt road that climbs to a little over 8,000 feet.
 Toward the top the canyon is narrow with steep sides and there may still be snow on the road at the higher elevations.